The face behind this blog

 In 2014, I was general co-chair, w/ Sean Goggins, of the International conference ACM GROUP 2014

 which took place in November 2014 in Florida/USA.
 The conference topics cover group work, information systems, sociotechnical design, and more.
 Now, I serve as a member of the GROUP Steering Committee: 2018-active, and I am accessibility co-chair (2020 and 2022).
 Currently, I am also member of the ACM SIGCHI conferences board.

-In 2015, I got the fantastic opportunity to join the University of Missouri-Columbia.
-Since then, I do research and teach as a professor of learning design & technologies and Director of the Information Experience
+From 2015-2021, I got the fantastic opportunity to join the University of Missouri-Columbia.
+I did deepen my research and teaching as a professor of learning design & technologies and was director of the Information Experience

 Lab.
-During those years, I started to use the DDD framework in my teaching and for teachers' professional development: it is now a tool for students in teacher education and teachers that helps to integrate technology in schools toward digital, active learning.
+During those years, I started to use the DDD framework - Digital Didactical Designs (published with Routledge in 2015) in my teaching and for teachers' professional development: it is now a tool for students in teacher education and teachers that helps to integrate technology in schools toward digital, active learning.

 My ~150 publications include peer-reviewed journal articles, high-quality conferences proceedings, book chapters, books and more.
 I have given 15 keynote speeches so far and I hope that many more will come.